aptemkov/LocationReminder/README.md

 # Location Reminder

-Location reminder is TODO app
+Location reminder is TODO app with geozones integration.

+The user can select a geofence to perform a task in it and can be notified when they enter it.

 # 🧐Want to try it?